-Semifixed-feature space refers to the placement of objects in the home, office, conference room, and other proximate environments.
+Semifixed-feature space encompasses the placement of objects in proximate environments such as home, or office, reflecting personal choices and preferences.
 The objects we use in these types of spaces may include furniture, plants, screens, paintings, plaques, and even birds and animals.
-The objects we choose—to demarcate the boundaries and to accent the meanings of the semifixed-feature spaces in which we interact—are important because often they are direct extension of our personality.

-The amount of personal space that we claim as ours may vary, depending on our size, current emotional state, status, and sex.
-Malandro and Barker (1983) also emphasized that people claim varying amounts of personal space to be theirs, both in front of and in back of them.
+The extent of personal space we assert varies, influenced by factors such as size, emotional state, status, and gender, as emphasized by Malandro and Barker (1983).
+Notably, individuals stake claim to different amounts of personal space, both in front and behind them.

 Uses of Semifixed-Feature Space and Nonfixed-Feature Space

 Semifixed-feature and nonfixed-feature space can be used in a variety of ways to transmit meanings.
 Although the uses vary widely, they frequently serve one of two communicative functions.

 Either they bring people together and stimulate involvement (in which case they are serving a sociopetal function) or they keep people apart and promote withdrawal (in which case they are serving a sociofugal function).

 The sociopetal use of space satisfies the affiliative needs of individuals by promoting interaction.
 By contrast, the sociofugal use of space is well suited to satisfy privacy needs.